kristjanjansen/eden/README.md

 [/flower/src/routes/OverviewRoute.tsx](/flower/src/routes/OverviewRoute.tsx)

-An project overview route.
+A project overview route.

-It is a live playground of CSS grid layout that provides a glimpse what the latest browser features can offer in terms of layout flexibilty and confirm that **there is no need for a third-party grid framework such as `flexgrid`**.
+It is a live playground of CSS grid layout that provides a glimpse of what the latest browser features can offer in terms of layout flexibility and confirm that **there is no need for a third-party grid framework such as `flexgrid`**.

-The cards on the page are randomy generated placeholders, generated in `./src/data/logs.js`
+The cards on the page are randomly generated placeholders, generated in `./src/data/overview.js`

-The slider controls on a page allow to change number and columns.
+The slider controls on a page allow changing numbers and columns.
 The feature is implemented with a `<Slider>` component and `useState` hooks that pass the current `cols` and `rows` values to CSS grid parameters.

 ### GraphRoute.tsx